 Advocates and Educational Consultants

 Both advocates and education consultants guide parents though the process special education process.
 They are paid to come to TEAM meetings with you and advisor you on your child's situation.
 They have a variety of college degrees, background and experiences.
-Often the advocate or ed consultant will consultant, or join forces with a SPED lawyer if the situation calls for it.
+Often the advocate or Educational consultant will consultant, or join forces with a SPED lawyer if the situation calls for it.

 Advocates: are usually parents of special needs children.
 They have been trained by the Federation for Children or other SPED organizations in children rights.